 FY (fiscal year), RHC (routine home care), CHC (continuous home care), IRC (inpatient respite care), GIC (general inpatient care).
-Payment for CHC is an hourly rate (\$59.74 per hour, with maximum payment per day equal to about \$1,432) for care delivered during periods of crisis if care is provided in the home for 8 or more hours within a 24-hour period beginning at midnight.
+Payment for CHC is an hourly rate (\$60.94 per hour, with maximum payment per day equal to about \$1,463) for care delivered during periods of crisis if care is provided in the home for 8 or more hours within a 24-hour period beginning at midnight.
 In addition, a nurse must deliver half of the hours of this care to qualify for CHC-level payment.
 The above rates apply to hospices that submit the required quality data.
 The rates are 2 percentage points lower for hospices that do not submit the required quality data.

-\In addition to the daily rate, Medicare pays about \$60 per hour for registered nurse and social worker visits (up to four hours per day) that occur during the last seven days of life for beneficiaries receiving routine home care (this is referred to as the service intensity adjustment).
+In addition to the daily rate, Medicare pays about \$61 per hour for registered nurse and social worker visits (up to four hours per day) that occur during the last seven days of life for beneficiaries receiving routine home care (this is referred to as the service intensity adjustment).

-Source: CMS Manual System Pub 100-04 Medicare Claims Processing, Transmittal 10338, "Update to Hospice Payment Rates, Hospice Cap, Hospice Wage Index, and Hospice Pricer for FY 2021."
-August 27, 2020.
+Source: CMS Manual System Pub 100-04 Medicare Claims Processing, Transmittal 10929, "Update to Hospice Payment Rates, Hospice Cap, Hospice Wage Index, and Hospice Pricer for FY 2022."
+August 4, 2021.

-an episode.
-Beginning January 1, 2016, Medicare changed how it pays for RHC.
-There are now two RHC base payment rates: a higher rate for days 1 to 60 and a lower rate for days 61 and beyond.
-In addition, Medicare makes additional RHC payments for registered nurse and social worker visits that are provided during the last seven days of life.
+addition, Medicare makes additional RHC payments for registered nurse and social worker visits that are provided during the last seven days of life.